Ardilla, Alabama

 Ardilla is an unincorporated community in Houston County, Alabama, United States.
-Ardilla is located along U.S. Route 84, 15.2 mi east-southeast of Dothan.
+Ardilla is located along Alabama State Route 53, 1 mile southeast of Ross Clark Circle in Dothan.

 History

 Ardilla was named in honor of the wife of the community's first postmaster, Henry Wood.
 A post office operated under the name Ardilla from 1898 to 1918.

 The Ardilla soil series is named for the community.

 Demographics

 According to the returns from 1850-2010 for Alabama, it has never reported a population figure separately on the U.S. Census.